Backcountry Trips

 Number of vehicles: 1 (4WD not required)

-Number of portages: 6 (same 3 done both out and back)
+Number of portages: 6 (same 3 done both out and back but none required to get to your campsite)

 Total Portaging Distance: 430 m (both ways combined)